Part 1 – Materials to review in your own time (with no deadline)

 1. What have we learned from the Covid-19 experiment and how does it help us design adaptable assessments in the future?

 Covid-19, and the associated shutting down of university campuses, forced us all to reconsider our approach to teaching and assessment with most moving to some form of online approach.
 Many were faced with an enforced move away from exams that take place in a room where students are watched over and did not have access to materials.
 More generally there was concern about how to rewrite suitable assessments and how to maintain academic integrity.

 Results from our survey of lecturers show how much adaptation has taken place and continues to take place.

 People have learnt a lot about online assessment in a short space of time and we have shown that adaptation is possible.
 It also became clear that we already have a wealth of experience with a variety of assessment types in the discipline that we can build on.
 This document showcases that breath of experience with assessment around the world and provides insights on how institutions and individuals adapted in a rapid response scenario.

 2. Top tips for designing adaptable assessments

-Cloda Jenkins (UCL) has created an open source document with her Top Tips on how to decide (a) What type of assessment is best for your module and (b) How to design this assessment to be adaptable so that it can be used online or on campus.
-You are invited to add your own ideas to the document, including links to Further Resources that you found useful.
-The document will be closed to editing after the seminar on September 16th 2020, and the final version shared as part of the Economics Network resources for Distance and Online Learning.
+Cloda Jenkins (UCL) has created an open source document with Top Tips on how to decide (a) What type of assessment is best for your module and (b) How to design this assessment to be adaptable so that it can be used online or on campus.
+This was open for editing by the community during the symposium and the final version is part of the Economics Network resources for Distance and Online Learning.